 Finding a great baby carrier

 Finding a good carrier doesn’t have to be a chore.
 Much like buying a car seat, you need to be mindful of your baby’s safety needs should you start carrying.
 Some carriers also have minimum size limits that newborns don’t meet and so you may need to buy an additional insert to ensure that they can sit snugly with you.
-Lastly, be sure that you buy a carrier that’s easy enough for you to use too.
+Last, be sure that you buy a carrier that’s easy enough for you to use too.
 Baby wraps aren’t always the easiest thing for many parents to use but carriers with fasteners and clips will make your life much easier.

 Finding the best baby stroller for you

-Finding a Stroller should be based on your own everyday needs.
+Finding a stroller should be based on your own everyday needs.
 If you like to go for long walks or will be going for jogs with your baby, you should be investing in a jogging stroller with shocks.

 Depending on how often and how far you travel with it, your strollers should also have the ability to fold down as flat as possible for maximum stow-ability.
 A good idea for parents of newborns as well is to check the amount of storage space at the bottom of the stroller.

-Given how many diapers, bottles or knick-knacks you might be carrying, you might need something with a deeper basket, especially if toting along a diaper bag.
+Given how many diapers, bottles, or knick-knacks you might be carrying, you might need something with a deeper basket, especially if toting along with a diaper bag.
 While there are third party hooks or apparatuses to allow you to hook your shopping or diaper bags onto the handle of the stroller, you can’t clip anything too heavy onto them because you won’t be distributing weight around properly.